SvillarroelZ/aws-vpc-ec2-webserver/README.md

 This project demonstrates how to deploy a minimal, secure web server on AWS using a custom VPC.
 The objective is to show core networking skills for Cloud/DevOps roles: VPC design, routing, security group configuration, and EC2 provisioning using user data.

+# AWS VPC Webserver Lab

+This repository documents the creation of a custom VPC with public and private subnets, routing, security, and an EC2 webserver instance.
+Screenshots are included for educational and demonstration purposes (sensitive IDs are blurred to follow security best practices).

 ## Architecture Components
 - Custom VPC (10.0.0.0/16)
 - Public subnet (10.0.1.0/24)